stevencroft/node-form-testing-example/README.md

 # Optimizely Full Stack Form Testing Example
 A node.js instance with Express, Handlebars, and Optimizely Full Stack middleware.
+Form validation is currently front-end only.
+This project currently doesn't have any sort of back-end for storing form submissions.
+POSTs are not handled.

 # To use
 Clone this repo and run npm install.
 Replace the SDK key in index.js (top level directory) with your own SDK Key.